 HBO is likely earning more from cable subscriptions than it would as a standalone streaming product despite a high-profile internet campaign to get the channel to follow the path of Netflix.
 And Consumerist reports that the package doesn’t include many bellwether cable channels — chiefly ESPN — nor does it come with DVR.
 But if subscribers can get over those barriers to entry, they can put themselves a step closer to the a la carte future of which most of us can only dream.

 RYOT NOTE: The Entertainment Industry Foundation is showbiz’s leading charitable organization, harnessing the collective power of the entertainment industry to raise awareness and funds for critical health, educational and social issues.
-Click on the Action Box atop this story to learn more, donate and Become the News!
+Click the red button atop this story to learn more, donate and Become the News!